agaudana/Vidchat/readme.md

-C redit to Scaledrone for webRTC tutorial and credit to Kyle Beckwith @zippyfish for giving ideas for a redisgn.
+Credit to Scaledrone for webRTC tutorial and credit to Kyle Beckwith @zippyfish for giving ideas for a redisgn.